ruthvik-17/Abhyas-Edu-Context/README.md

 ## Installation

 ### For data preparation (not needed as the data file is already created and is at Data/csv/11_python.csv)
-### Note: 11_python.csv contains all the data (6th - 10th grade Science and 11th Python) unlike the name sugests.
+### Note: 11_python.csv contains all the data (6th - 10th grade Science and 11th Python), unlike the name suggests.

 1. Clone repository
 2. Open read_data.ipynb